Use and Important Safety Information You Should Know About NORVIR® (ritonavir)

 - Talk with your doctor if you are taking or planning to take metronidazole (Flagyl®, Helidac®, MetroCream®) or disulfiram (Antabuse®).
 Severe nausea and vomiting can occur.

-This is not a complete list of medicines.
-Ask your doctor or pharmacist if you are not sure what medicines you are taking or refer to the NORVIR patient information leaflet.
-Know the medicines you take.
-Keep a list of them to show your doctor or pharmacist when you get a new medicine.
+This is not a complete list of medicines about which you should tell your doctor or pharmacist.
+For more information, refer to the Norvir Patient Information.
+Ask your doctor or pharmacist if you are not sure what medicines you are taking.
+Know all the medicines that you take.
+Keep a list of them to show doctors and pharmacists when you get a new medicine.
 Do not start any new medicines while you are taking NORVIR without first talking with your doctor.

 What are the possible side effects of NORVIR?